 “The highly technological world we live in today allows us more freedom in when and how we work and it can be an extremely attractive proposition to work away from the office, or even not to have an office at all, but there are risks.

 “We know people are using the same devices for work and to store their personal information.

 “While it can be of tremendous benefit to the efficiency and economic viability of a business to endorse this flexibility, it can also leave corporate data open to attack.

 “MaaS360 is a quick and easy way to make sure all mobile devices are secure.
 It prevents the bad things from getting in and the good things from leaking out of your corporate network.

 “It gives you strong security over stored content on your phone or tablet while still allowing you to carry out your day-to-day needs simply and efficiently.
-Maas360 is a leading Mobile Device Management solution and is a must for businesses who have
+Maas360 is a leading Mobile Device Management solution and is a must for businesses who have a mobile workforce.

 “It has the capability of detecting, analysing and remedying threats before they strike and can support a network from 100s to tens of thousands of users with the latest devices and security available.
 Additionally, it helps you track and monitor data usage giving you a better insight into future mobile contract needs.